Aventon Sinch Step-Through Review

 Our Analysis and Test Results

 The Aventon Sinch Step-Through is a slick folding electric bike that combines style and riding performance very well.
-It's a Class 2 e-bike that can be configured to Class 3.
-It has a 500-watt motor and 672-watt-hour battery on a 6061 aluminum frame with 20-inch tires and mechanical disc brakes.
+It's a Class 2 e-bike utilizing a 500-watt motor and 672Wh battery on an aluminum frame with 20-inch tires and mechanical disc brakes.
 Bonus features include a 45-millimeter suspension fork and connectivity with the Aventon app.

 Performance Comparison